 Notting Hill Carnival takes place over the August bank holiday weekend, on Sunday, August 27 and Monday, August 28.
 Festivities officially start at around 10am on Sunday and 10:30am on Monday, with music blaring until around 7pm, and activities on until 8:30pm.
 There is also a smaller day of events on Saturday, August 27, with the UK National Panorama Steel Band Competition taking place as a ticketed event between 6pm-11pm.

 Where is Carnival?

 Notting Hill Carnival will take over W10, spanning across Notting Hill, Ladbroke Grove and Westbourne Park.
-The parade is three and half miles long, and you can track it via the shiny new Notting Hill Carnival 2018 app, available on both Apple and Android.
-You’ll also find a parade route map over on their website.
+The parade is three and half miles long, and you can track it via the handy Notting Hill Carnival app, available on both Apple and Android.

 Which day should I go?

 This really depends on what kind of vibe you’re after.
 Sunday, as always, is Family Day, so it’s a bit more relaxed.
 Monday, on the other hand, is for the hardcore party people.
 Here’s what to expect:

 Although Carnival officially starts on Sunday, things will kick off on Saturday evening at Panorama, the UK’s largest steel band competition.
 This takes place at Emslie Horniman Pleasance Park on Bosworth Road from 4pm.
 Tickets cost £20 for adults, £7 for children, and we recommend buying them in advance.

 Sunday, August 28